cabforum/servercert/docs/EVG.md

 ### 11.14.3.
 Age of Validated Data

-(1) Except for reissuance of an EV Certificate under Section 11.14.2 and except when permitted otherwise in Section 11.14.1, the age of all data used to support issuance of an EV Certificate (before revalidation is required) SHALL NOT exceed the following limits:
+(1) Except for reissuance of an EV Certificate under Section 11.14.2 and except when permitted otherwise in Section 11.14.1, the age of all data used to support issuance of an EV Certificate (before revalidation is required) SHALL comply with all limits specified the Baseline Requirements, and MUST NOT exceed the following limits:

-(A) Legal existence and identity – 397 days;
+(A) Legal existence and identity – 398 days;

-(B) Assumed name – 397 days;
+(B) Assumed name – 398 days;

-(C) Address of Place of Business – 397 days;
+(C) Address of Place of Business – 398 days;

-(D) Verified Method of Communication – 397 days;
+(D) Verified Method of Communication – 398 days;

-(E) Operational existence – 397 days;
+(E) Operational existence – 398 days;

-(F) Domain Name – 397 days;
+(F) Domain Name – 398 days;

-(G) Name, Title, Agency, and Authority – 397 days, unless a contract between the CA and the Applicant specifies a different term, in which case, the term specified in such contract controls.
+(G) Name, Title, Agency, and Authority – 398 days, unless a contract between the CA and the Applicant specifies a different term, in which case, the term specified in such contract controls.
 For example, the contract MAY include the perpetual assignment of EV roles until revoked by the Applicant or CA, or until the contract expires or is terminated.

-(2) The 397 day period set forth above SHALL begin to run on the date the information was collected by the CA.
+(2) The 398 day period set forth above SHALL begin to run on the date the information was collected by the CA.

 (3)  The CA MAY reuse a previously submitted EV Certificate Request, Subscriber Agreement, or Terms of Use, including use of a single EV Certificate Request in support of multiple EV Certificates containing the same Subject to the extent permitted under Sections 11.9 and 11.10.